robaho/jkeydb/README.md

 It lacks most of the test cases of the Go version, but is binary file compatible.
 It was primarily created to test the performance difference between Go and Java.

-Performance numbers using the GraalVM:
+Performance numbers using the GraalVM on OSX 11.1 2015 iMac 4ghz i7

 ```
 insert time 10000000 records = 15443ms, usec per op 1.5443